 3. Raw Seafood

-You may have to wait until you give birth before you can enjoy sushi again, moms.
-This is because consuming undercooked or raw fish renders pregnant women vulnerable to infections caused by bacteria and parasites like E.coli, Listeria and Salmonella.
+You may have to wait until you give birth before you can enjoy sushi again, mama.
+This is because consuming undercooked or raw fish renders pregnant women vulnerable to infections caused by bacteria and parasites like E.coli, Listeria, and Salmonella.

 The Centers for Disease Control and Prevention (CDC) revealed that pregnant women are up to “10 times more likely” to get infected by Listeria.
 In pregnant women, it can be dangerous as it can cause miscarriages, stillbirths, and even death in newborns.